Fast Facts

 In more recent times, the head-to-head battles of Kauto Star and Denman, who crossed paths between 2007 and 2009 with some breath taking races.
 Paul Nicholls was lucky enough to own both horses, but Kauto Star had the upper hand in the fascinating duel winning twice in 2007 and 2009, whilst Denman picking up his win in 2008.
 There are other facts to tell you about, of course, so here’s a little look at some of the more fascinating ones

-- Five tons of cheese and five tons of smoked salmon are eaten during the Festival
+- Five tons of cheese and five tons of smoked salmon are eaten during the festival

 - Meanwhile, eight thousand gallons of coffee and tea are served